-As you know, health professionals at all levels are being asked to lead change throughout the organizations and communities in which they work.
+Health professionals at all levels are being asked to lead change throughout the organizations and communities in which they work.
 Although the technical aspects of the transformation are challenging, most managers and leaders report that the cultural aspects present far greater hurdles.

 The Institute for Healthcare Improvement’s Open School has developed a 9-week virtual course for change agents that is drawn from the teachings of Harvard Kennedy School’s Marshall Ganz on leadership, organizing, and action (review the frequently asked questions about the course

-for details).
 Through weekly video lectures, group coaching calls with experts in the field, and support from your peers, you will learn to apply skills and knowledge in leadership, community organizing, population health, and the science of improvement.
 During the course, you will be asked to choose a specific project for your organization or your community and then directly apply your learning each week to move your project forward.

 View a Sample Lecture